BenjaminHLee/ESG-2/README.md

 ### DATA

 The program is centered around a set of .csv files. `{value}` denotes a header that will be filled dynamically on the creation of the spreadsheet.
 Why spreadsheets?
-This is to make the data and results more accessible to players who will most likely be using spreadsheet programs to perform their own calculations and determine their strategies.
+This is to make the data and results more accessible to the players who, in past games, used spreadsheet programs to perform their own calculations and determine their strategies.

 #### CONFIG SPREADSHEETS:
 Initial program setup.
 This does not change during the game.